 Road to commercialization

 Since moving back to Singapore from Stanford in the USA and joining A*STAR in 2016, the two scientists have been exploring new angles of the lithium-sulfur battery question.
 Zheng is pushing hard for the commercialization of lithium-sulfur batteries.
-Looking at the potential of advanced battery technology, he runs a San Francisco-based company called Volans-i in collaboration with a friend, Hannan Parvizian, to build drones, and operate a delivery service across long distances.
-They still use traditional lithium-ion batteries because lithium-sulfur battery packs are still being developed, but they ultimately need a battery platform robust enough to “deploy drones around the world,” Zheng says.
+Looking at the potential of advanced battery technology, he runs a San Francisco-based company called Volans-i, in collaboration with a friend, Hannan Parvizian.
+They build drone and operate a delivery service across long distances.
+The company still uses traditional lithium-ion batteries because lithium-sulfur battery packs are still being developed, but they ultimately need a battery platform robust enough to “deploy drones around the world,” Zheng says.

 Their progress is impressive.
-Volans-i has received funding from prominent investors such as Y-Combinator, and hybrid battery and gasoline models have achieved a long-range cruise drone of up to 1,600 kilometers at a maximum speed of 322 kilometers per hour.
+Volans-i has received funding from prominent investors such as Y-Combinator, and hybrid battery and gasoline drone models have long-range cruise distance of 1,600 kilometers at a maximum speed of 322 kilometers per hour.
 UNICEF has also recently approached the company and invited it to bid in its drone project to distribute vaccines to people on the small Pacific island of Vanuatu.